-The operating system boasts a whole lot of new macOS features like Sidecar, iOS apps porting, and major Photos update.
-To try the features right away, you can install the 10.15 Beta that’s been available since June.
+The operating system boasts a whole lot of macOS features like Sidecar, iOS apps porting, and major Photos update.
+To try the features right away, you can install Catalina from the Software Update tab.

 However, be prepared for some troubleshooting.
-The acquaintance with the new macOS doesn’t always go smooth, due to the beta bugs and new functionality that a user is not used to.
-We’ve collected the key macOS Catalina problems you may encounter, along with the ways to fix them.
+The acquaintance with the new macOS doesn't always go smooth — and with macOS 10.15 deeming support for lots of software, many things will not go smooth.
+We've collected the key macOS Catalina issues you may encounter, along with the ways to fix them.

 macOS 10.15 Catalina problems and their fixes

 Giving up Catalina is a decision you can choose to make.
 But before rolling back, ensure you use every bit of advice as to how you can fix the common problems.
 Sometimes, a quick fix can solve your concerns.

 - Catalina install problems: macOS won't install OR a Mac stuck installing a macOS update

 - Fix battery drain problems and extend battery life

 - Mac running slow and overheating after macOS upgrade